 - Lic.
 Juan Manuel Ramírez García.
 He was acting governor of Tamaulipas and president of the Superior Court of Justice of the State in Nuevo Laredo.

 - Daniel Chávez.
 Journalist of the time of the Mexican Revolution.

 - Mother Josefa Ugarte.
 He has dedicated his life to caring for the sick.

 - Jesús Espinosa Rodríguez.
 He was an outstanding railroad man who distinguished himself by his heroism by avoiding an accident of great magnitude.

 - Tomás Sánchez.
 Founder of the town of San Agustín de Laredo in 1755.

 - José de Escandón.
-He was born in Soto la Marina, Spain in the year of 1700.
-He started the colonization process with the establishment of the town of Llera on Christmas Day of 1748, followed by the founding of other towns to add twenty, estates in two stages between the years 1748 and 1751, the settlers being mostly people born in Mexico in the Huasteca, in the Nuevo Reyno de León and in Coahuila, San Luis Potosi and Querétaro, considering as the capital the town of Santander and naming the Colonia Nuevo Santander.
-Colonization brought populations beyond this current with the founding of Laredo, on the left bank of it and with the establishment of the Hacienda de Dolores twelve leagues northeast of the old Revilla in territory that today belongs to Texas.
-He died at 1770 in Mexico City.
-Colonizer of the New Santander under whose authorization the town of San Agustín de Laredo was founded.
+He was born in Soto la Marina, Spain in the year 1700.
+He began the colonization process with the establishment of the town of Llera on Christmas Day 1748, followed by the foundation of other towns to add twenty, settled in two stages between the years of 1748 and 1751, being the colonists for the most part people already born in Mexico in the Huasteca, in the Nuevo Reyno de León and in Coahuila, San Luis Potosí and Querétaro, considering the town of Santander as capital and naming the Colony New Santander.
+The colonization established populations even beyond this current with the founding of Laredo, on the left bank of it and with the establishment of the Hacienda de Dolores twelve leagues northeast of the old Revilla in territory that today belongs to Texas.
+He died in 1770 in Mexico City.
+Colonizer of Nuevo Santander under whose authorization the town of San Agustín de Laredo was founded.

 - Fray Andrés de Olmos.
 Colonizer of the Coast of the Mexican Breast in the middle of the XVI century.
 Founder of the village of Tamaholipa, from whom the current state of Tamaulipas is named.